tthorntone/AdNauseam-Wiki/Contributed memory usage: benchmarks over time.md

 Just a place for me to keep track of contributed memory to web pages over time.
 I consider the contributed memory to web pages to be more important than the own memory footprint.
-Unfortunately it is not possible for a user to see how much overhead an extension contributes to a web page, without running a benchmark like the one here.
+Unfortunately it is not possible for a user to see how much memory overhead an extension contributes to a web page, without running a benchmark like the one here.

 Using [Acid Test 3](http://acid3.acidtests.org/), a rather simple web page, with embedded `iframes`.
 Web page was opened in a new tab for each extension (important), after a browser restart.